December 30, 2025

 10) Northwest Territories Nominee Program (NTNP)

 Northwest Territories has the highest median household income in Canada.
-Its capital, Yellowknife, has the highest rate of employment in the country The winter is cold, but the people are warm!
+Its capital, Yellowknife, has the highest rate of employment in the country.
+The winter is cold, but the people are warm!

 To immigrate here through the Northwest Territories Nominee Program, you need to either: